 We often want things to happen quickly.
 We want things to happen now.
 Now!
 Yet there is so much beauty, clarity, and wisdom that comes with the gift of time.
 I have come to appreciate the gift of time in all aspects of my life.

 In spending that morning with my parents and Father Joe, I witnessed some results from the gift of time.

 For my parents to earn and save money…took time.

-For Father Joe, to go from being called to help the homeless, and those years working out of a closet-turned office in St. Rita’s Church, to a warehouse thrift store, to now being the Father to the homeless in San Diego with multiple facilities that help people in their most dire life circumstances…took time.
+For Father Joe, to go from being a parish priest to shifting into specifically helping the homeless, and those years working out of a closet-turned office in St. Rita’s Church, to a warehouse thrift store, to now being the Father to the homeless in San Diego with multiple facilities that help people in their most dire life circumstances…took time.

 As we drove home that day, I was overcome with gratitude and appreciation for my parents.
 I could see how happy they both were and I could feel how much of a big deal this was for them both.